 Some Culex species overwinter as adults.
 Other species over winter as larvae in permanent waters or as eggs laid on dry land, awaiting spring floods.

 Many mosquitoes are most active at dusk and have been found to orient by starlight.
-Other species are known as "day biters" and be quite aggressive.
+Other species known as "day biters" can be quite aggressive.